yoshuawuyts/cargo-task-wasm/README.md

 formalizing [cargo-xtask](https://github.com/matklad/cargo-xtask) pattern into a secure, first-class workflow.

+## Roadmap

+- [x] Sketch out a repository layout or whatever workflow example
+- [x] Create a new `cargo` subcommand
+- [x] Hook up wasmtime to the subcommand
+- [x] Add support for manual paths in a `[tasks]` section in `Cargo.toml`
+- [x] Figure out how to configure capabilities for the tasks
+- [ ] Add support for compiling cargo deps as part of subcommands
+- [ ] Add support for installing tasks from crates.io

 ## Installation

 The `cargo task` subcommand compiles Rust to Wasm Components targeting [WASI